Here’s where gas prices have dropped the most

-(The Hill) – Gas prices across the country have fallen over the past several weeks, with the national average dropping about 34 cents from nearly $5.02 last month.
+(The Hill) — Gas prices across the country have fallen over the past several weeks with the national average dropping about 34 cents from nearly $5.02 per gallon.

-The drop in prices at the pump, which experts have linked to factors including lower oil prices that come with recession fears and reduced demand, haven’t spread uniformly across the country.
+The drop in prices, which experts have linked to factors including lower oil prices that come with recession fears and reduced demand, haven’t spread uniformly across the country.

-Since mid-June, the greatest declines have mostly come from the South and Midwest, according to an analysis conducted by The Hill using data from the American Automobile Association.
+Since mid-June, the greatest declines have mostly been in the South and Midwest, according to an analysis conducted by The Hill using data from the American Automobile Association.

-Prices in Indiana and Florida have dropped 48 cents per gallon since the middle of last month, followed by 47-cent drops from Ohio and Wisconsin and a 46-cent drop in Texas.
+Prices in Indiana and Florida have dropped 48 cents per gallon since the middle of last month, followed by 47-cent drops in Ohio and Wisconsin and a 46-cent drop in Texas.

-South Carolina experienced a 43-cent drop, while Michigan and Kentucky saw prices drop by 42 cents, and Delaware, Illinois and Virginia saw prices drop by 41 cents on average.
+South Carolina experienced a 43-cent drop, while Michigan and Kentucky saw prices drop by 42 cents; Delaware, Illinois and Virginia saw prices drop by 41 cents on average.

-A drop in prices doesn’t necessarily mean that a state has the lowest prices nationwide, with some of the decreases occurring in places where prices are generally higher.
+A drop in prices doesn’t necessarily mean that a state has the lowest prices nationwide as some of the decreases occur in places where prices are generally higher.

 The five states with the lowest average prices across the country on Monday were South Carolina, Georgia, Mississippi, Louisiana and Texas.

-And while prices dropped in 46 states since the national peak last month, four states actually saw upticks since then: Wyoming saw a six-cent increase; Hawaii and Idaho each saw eight-cent increases and Utah saw a 17-cent increase.
+And while prices dropped in 46 states since the national peak last month, four states have actually seen upticks since then: Wyoming has had a six-cent increase, Hawaii and Idaho have seen eight-cent increases and Utah has seen a 17-cent increase.

 And while gasoline prices are largely governed by numerous forces in the global oil market, not executive policy, Biden has sought to claim credit for the recent decline.